MwSpaceLLC/e-shop/README.md

 Here magically my laravel application becomes a powerful ecommerce!
 Now I just have to load my products and make the site pages dynamic so that they take the products from the database.

-preconfigured with stripe, you'll be ready to make money with your Front End!

 For Install & Popolate Database,Users, Admin etc u can run:

     php artisan eshop:install